Frequently Asked Questions

 What is the difference between Lite Tennis and other paddle and racquet games like Touch Tennis or Spec Tennis?

-Lite Tennis allows any size tennis racquet, encouraging the emulation of full tennis strokes with a full swing.
-The scoring is tennis-based and all of the rules and terms are tennis-centric.
-The Lite Tennis ball has a one-of-a-kind outer coating and coloring and is engineered to play specifically within the confines of a standard pickleball court.
+Lite Tennis allows any size tennis racquet, encouraging the production of real tennis strokes with a full swing.
+The scoring is tennis-based and all of the rules and terms are tennis-friendly.
+The Lite Tennis ball has a one-of-a-kind outer coating and coloring, and is engineered to play specifically within the confines of a standard pickleball court.
 Lite Tennis and Spec Tennis are the only two games officially played on a pickleball court.

 How can Lite Tennis grow tennis in schools?

-Many schools have already had the USTA donate racquets, nets, and lines to their PE programs.
-The good thing about pickleball is that they have been adding pickleball units to PE classes and thus by using the same court, it’s easy for PE programs to also add a Lite Tennis unit; which teaches them basic tennis strokes and familiarizes them with tennis rules and strategy.
-PE teachers also like it because it is quiet and the kids can’t hurt each other with the ball!
+Many schools have already had the United States Tennis Association donate racquets, nets, and lines to their PE programs.
+The good thing is that they have been adding pickleball units to PE classes and thus by using the same court, it’s easy for PE programs to also add a Lite Tennis unit.
+A Lite Tennis unit teaches kids basic tennis strokes and familiarizes them with tennis rules and strategy.
+PE teachers also like Lite Tennis because it is quiet and the kids can’t hurt each other with the ball!
+And, most of all, it is fun and promotes good exercise.

 How can Lite Tennis help me if I own a pickleball facility?

 Lite Tennis makes a lot of economic sense for pickleball facility owners.
-By welcoming tennis players into your facility to play on the exact same court as pickleballers you cannot help but increase court usage and food & beverage consumption.
-‘Swing’ facilities featuring multiple racquet and paddle sports are exploding across the country.
-If you can add another ‘swing’ sport like Lite Tennis, without having to build any additional courts with a different configuration, you are adding extra revenue without any real investment.
+By continuing to welcome tennis players into your facility to play on the exact same court as pickleballers, you cannot help but increase court usage/rental, food and beverage sales, and pro shop proceeds.
+‘Swing’ and racquet facilities featuring multiple racquet and paddle sports are exploding across the country.
+If you can add another ‘swing’-type racquet sport like Lite Tennis without having to build any additional courts or infrastructure, you are adding extra revenue and value without any real investment.